 The company became dormant, until it was acquired in 2011 by Elliot & Son Gunsmiths, who were given the opportunity to revive the historic company and return it to gunmaking, bringing Rowland Watson & Thomas Wild back into the light as the oldest surviving gunmaker ever out of Birmingham.

-We are producing boxlocks under the Thomas Wild banner, and sidelocks as Rowland Watson.
-The first guns due for completion in 2016.
+We are developing boxlocks under the Thomas Wild banner, and sidelocks as Rowland Watson.
+The first guns are due for completion in 2016.

 Enquiries for information on guns made under the Rowland Watson and Thomas Wild names can be made by contacting us.
 Copies of the original manufacture and sale records of second-hand guns can be purchased at a price of £20.